Red Dead Online money works a little differently to in standard single-player, or even its GTA Online counterpart.

 Red Dead Online money explained - how does money work in Red Dead Online?

-Money doesn't work too differently in Red Dead Online to how it does in Red Dead Redemption 2's single-player.
+Money, at first glance, doesn't work too differently in Red Dead Online to how it does in Red Dead Redemption 2's single-player.
 It's still earned from most activities, in varying amounts, and is still used for purchasing yourself anything useful or pretty in your playthrough.

 The differences are twofold: firstly and most noticeably, there are two types of currency in Red Dead Online instead of just one - regular Dollars, and Gold.

-For now - Red Dead Online is still in the beta phase, so some things can and will change - the main difference between regular money (Dollars) and Gold is their use.
+For now - Red Dead Online is still in the beta phase, so some things can and will change - the main difference between regular money and Gold is their use.
 Gold is used to either buy something cosmetic - like a flashy gun belt or braided tail for your pony - or to buy something that's previously locked behind a level requirement, like a Fast Travel Post in your Camp, which is otherwise locked until level 65.